 Before you choose a storage method or container, keep in mind the following about wood pellets.

-Free from holes – Wherever your are storing your pellets, you want to make sure the bags are not damaged.
+Wherever your are storing your pellets, you want to make sure the bags are not damaged.
 If there are holes or rips in the bags it could cause water or moisture to seep in and damage the pellets.
 You’ll be left with nothing but sawdust.
 Inspect your pellet bags and tape up any holes.
+If you’re not storing your pellets bags, make sure they’re kept in a closed container.

-Cover whenever possible – To really protect your pellets, cover them with a tarp.
-This will ensure that if there are any water issues your pellets will remain protected.
+To really protect your pellets, cover them with a tarp.
+This will ensure that if there are any possible contamination is prevented, such as water exposure.

 Storing Wood Pellet Bags